Durham, North Carolina: Geography

 The soil is predominantly clay, making it poor for agriculture.
 The Eno River, a tributary of the Neuse River, passes through the northern part of Durham, along with several other small creeks.
 The center of Durham is on a ridge that forms the divide between the Neuse River watershed, flowing east to Pamlico Sound, and the Cape Fear River watershed, flowing south to the Atlantic near Wilmington.
 A small portion of the city is in Wake County.

-Durham is located 10.41 miles northeast of Chapel Hill, 20.78 miles northwest of Raleigh, 50.21 miles east of Greensboro, 121.40 miles northeast of Charlotte and 134.06 miles southwest of Richmond, Virginia.
+Durham is located 10 miles northeast of Chapel Hill, 21 miles northwest of Raleigh, 50 miles east of Greensboro, 121 miles northeast of Charlotte and 134 miles southwest of Richmond, Virginia.

-Cityscape

 Climate

-Durham is classified as a humid subtropical climate (Cfa) according to the Köppen classification, with hot and humid summers, cool winters, and warm to mild spring and autumn.
-Durham receives abundant precipitation, with thunderstorms common in the summer and temperatures from 80 to 100 degrees F. The region sees an average of 7 in of snow per year, which usually melts within a few days.
+The climate of Durham is humid subtropical (Cfa according to the Köppen classification system), with hot and humid summers, cool winters, and warm to mild spring and autumn.
+Durham receives abundant precipitation, with thunderstorms common in the summer and high temperatures from 80 to 100 degrees F. The region sees an average of 7 in of snow per year, with any snowfall usually melting within a few days.

-Durham consistently ranks in the top 10 least challenging places to live with seasonal allergies.
+The Durham area consistently ranks in the top 10 most challenging places to live with seasonal allergies.

 Climate change is expected to increase the number of days of extreme precipitation in Durham as well as moderately increase temperature within the region.
 The number of days of inland flooding within the Piedmont is also expected to increase, which puts Durham at higher risk of future flooding.
-High intensity short duration storms are predicted to grow in frequency to upwards of 9 days a year by 2100.
-Inland flooding is anticipated to have a greater impact on the elderly and other at-risk groups in Durham.
+High-intensity short-duration storms are predicted to grow in frequency to upwards of 9 days a year by 2100.
+Inland flooding is anticipated to have a greater impact on the elderly and other at-risk groups.

 Demographics

-2020 census

-Note: the US Census treats Hispanic/Latino as an ethnic category.
-This table excludes Latinos from the racial categories and assigns them to a separate category.
-Hispanics/Latinos can be of any race.

-As of the 2020 United States census, there were 283,506 people, 114,726 households, and 64,982 families residing in the city.